PioniaPHP-project/Application/README.md

 Detailed Documentation to follow.

 ### Creating a service.
 Create a new service in services folder.
-Services are normal PHP classes that extend `jetPhp\request\BaseRestService`.
+Services are normal PHP classes that extend `Pionia\request\BaseRestService`.

 ### Creating an action
-In the service/class created above, create a method that returns `jetPhp\response\BaseResponse`.
+In the service/class created above, create a method that returns `Pionia\response\BaseResponse`.
 This action/method can take on the following params in the respective order:-

 1. $data:- This is the request data minus the files.